AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Example for the non-SUSI flow {#non-susi-vanilla}

-This example demonstrates how to use Asset Selector with a non-SUSI flow when running an [!DNL Adobe] application under Unified Shell or when you already have `imsToken` generated for authentication by another means.
+This example demonstrates how to use Asset Selector with a non-SUSI flow when running an [!DNL Adobe] application under Unified Shell or when you already have `imsToken` generated for authentication.

 Include the Asset Selector package in your code using the `script` tag, as shown in _lines 9 to 11_ of the example below.
-Once the script is loaded, the `PureJSSelectors` global variable will be available for use.
+Once the script is loaded, the `PureJSSelectors` global variable is available for use.
 Define the Asset Selector [properties](#asset-selector-properties) as shown in _lines 20 to 27_.
 The `imsOrg` and `imsToken` properties are both required for authentication in non-SUSI flow.
 The `handleSelection` property is used to handle the selected assets.
 To render the Asset Selector, call the `renderAssetSelector` function as mentioned in _line 29_.
-The Asset Selector will be displayed in the `<div>` container element, as shown in _lines 35 and 36_.
+The Asset Selector is displayed in the `<div>` container element, as shown in _lines 35 and 36_.

 By following these steps, you can use Asset Selector with a non-SUSI flow in your [!DNL Adobe] application.